jasonaaronwilson/c-armyknife-lib/src-doc/terminal.md

 https://github.com/termstandard/colors

+## @function term_bold

+Append a terminal escape sequence to a buffer that turns on "bold" text.

 ## @function term_clear_screen

 Append a terminal escape sequence to a buffer that clears the entire terminal.

+## @function term_dim

+Append a terminal escape sequence to a buffer that turns on "dim" text.

+## @function term_dim

+Append a terminal escape sequence to a buffer that turns on "italic" text.

 ## @function term_move_cursor_absolute